okTurtles/group-income/docs/Getting-Started-frontend.md

 You can see what the loaded HTML actually is by using your browser's web dev tools (you can bring them up by right-clicking on a portion of the page and choosing `Inspect Element`).

-When links are clicked, or a new "page" is visited, a piece of JavaScript called a **client-side router** will do several things:
+When links are clicked, or a new "page" is visited, a piece of JavaScript called a **client-side _router_** will do several things:

 - It will load the requested document/component/page asynchronously using an AJAX (`XMLHttpRequest` aka XHR)
 - It will swap out the old HTML and javascript for the new HTML and JavaScript
 - If necessary, it will *programmatically change the website's location bar to display a new URL to give the appearance of a normal "page visit"!*
 - It will also programmatically update the browser's history so that the back/forward buttons work normally as user's expect.

+**Client-side routers are *the* secret sauce behind SPAs**, and while most "modern frontend web frameworks" will ship with their own, you can find plenty of [standalone ones](https://github.com/tildeio/router.js/), or even [code your own](http://joakim.beng.se/blog/posts/a-javascript-router-in-20-lines.html).

 ### Why??

 Two main reasons:

 1. Managing web servers is a PITA.
-2. Web apps can become huge, and bundlers like browserify/webpack make loading them more efficient by loading (and unloading) only those resources/components that are currently needed.
+2. Web apps can become huge, and bundlers like browserify/webpack can make it simpler to manage dependencies.
+At the same time, many of these tools and frameworks (especially webpack and anything more complicated than Vue.js), add lots of totally unnecessary complexity that 95% of front-end developers *[don't need](https://slack-files.com/T03JT4FC2-F151AAF7A-13fe6f98da)*, especially in an [HTTP2 world](https://blog.cloudflare.com/http-2-for-web-developers/).

 It used to be that servers would render HTML (using a server-side templating language and/or programming language like PHP) for each page that is visited.
 Everyone remembers putting this in their HTML (right?):